jupyterhub/mybinder.org-user-guide/doc/index.rst

 with users that can immediately begin interacting with this environment via the cloud.

+See the `Binder Examples <https://github.com/binder-examples>`_ GitHub organization page for inspiration.

 How do I prepare a repository for Binder?
 -----------------------------------------